 Businesses work through effective collaborations.
 No organization can survive without the cooperation of others.
 So, whenever an organization collaborates with another, some underlying principles govern their relationship.
 Without those principles, business relationships and their ultimate goals will have to suffer.
 Contracts are legally binding documents between two or more parties that define their obligations to each other.

 Procurement is inextricably related to contracting as procurement concerns the negotiation and fulfillment of certain obligations.
 Thus, an effective contract management strategy is crucial for ensuring the profitability of an organization.
 Sometimes, a single loophole in a procurement contract can cost a huge price for the company.
-So, let’s look deep into the significance of contract management in procurement.
+Let's look deeper into the significance of contract management in procurement.

 What is contract management?